tilman-b/dox_cli/README.md

 ![example workflow](https://github.com/tilman-b/sap_dox_cli/actions/workflows/python-app.yml/badge.svg)

 ## Introduction
-This tool provides a solution for extracting data from invoices, purchase orders, or payment advices stored in PDF format.
+This tool provides a solution for extracting data from invoices, purchase orders, or payment advices provided in PDF format.
 It leverages the [SAP Document Information Extraction service](https://help.sap.com/docs/document-information-extraction/document-information-extraction/what-is-document-information-extraction) and is designed for use with an SAP BTP trial account.

 ## Installation